lborguetti/netfilter-hands-on/README.md

 ## Different Services: Email, Web, FTP, Name Serving

-- TCP and UDP have a concept of `ports'.
+- TCP and UDP have a concept of `ports`.

 ## What Packets Look Like